KDE/documentation-develop-kde-org/content/docs/getting-started/building/ide/visual-studio-code.md

 SPDX-License-Identifier: CC-BY-SA-4.0
 ---

-Microsoft Visual Studio Code (VSCode) is a popular cross-platform, general-purpose, open source IDE.
+Microsoft Visual Studio Code (VS Code) is a popular cross-platform, general-purpose, open source IDE.
 Thanks to its powerful extensions ecosystem it supports many languages as well as deep customization options for themes, fonts, keyboard controls, and more.

 A screen recording version is available https://www.youtube.com/watch?v=BCJhD57GN0Y